Benjamin Franklin Fairless: Early life and career

 Fairless was born Benjamin Franklin Williams in May 1890 in Pigeon Run, Ohio (a hamlet near the town of Massillon).
 His father was David Dean Williams, a poor coal miner born in Wales in 1865, and Ruth Wooley Williams, a miner's daughter from Pontypool, Wales, born in 1867.
 His parents emigrated to the United States in the 1880s, and settled in Ohio.
 They married in October 1888.
 Benjamin was their second child; he had an older brother, John, and two younger siblings, Mary Ann and Ralph.

 His father was a coal miner and worked summers as a farmer, and the family remained poor.
 Fairless later recalled that his father repeatedly said the only way to survive in the world was to work and work very hard.
 His mother was seriously injured in a horse and buggy accident when he was two years old, and he was sent to live with his aunt and uncle, Sarah and Jacob Fairless, in nearby Justus, Ohio.
 His uncle ran a small grocery store from the front of his home.
 His relatives adopted him, and he took their last name.
 (He continued to maintain a home in Justus until the end of his life.)
 He began selling copies of the Cleveland Press at the age of five to raise money for his family.
 Fairless remained close to his mother and father, however.
 He described his father as a happy-go-lucky person who liked almost everyone, and who thought little of walking 10 mi on his day off to see his teenage son play baseball.
-His called his mother "a truly great woman" who had little education but who taught her children the values of honesty, thrift, hard work, and saving.
+He called his mother "a truly great woman" who had little education but who taught her children the values of honesty, thrift, hard work, and saving.